Quiver W-algebras: W-algebra

 \section{W-algebra}

-Here we describe the construction of regular observables $\tT$ of the extended gauge theory and explain isomoprhism with Shiraishi et al. \cite{Shiraishi:1995rp} and Frenkel-Reshetikhin \cite{Frenkel:1997} definition of $W_{q_1,q_2}$ algebra as commutant of screening charges in the Heisenberg algebra $\bH$, and define K-theoretical quiver W-algebra for $\spacetime = \BC_{q_1, q_2}$.
+Here we describe the construction of regular observables $\tT$ of the extended gauge theory and explain isomoprhism with Shiraishi et al.~\cite{Shiraishi:1995rp} and Frenkel--Reshetikhin~\cite{Frenkel:1997} definition of $W_{q_1,q_2}$ algebra as commutant of screening charges in the Heisenberg algebra $\bH$, and define K-theoretical quiver W-algebra for $\spacetime = \BC_{q_1, q_2}$.